How Trump’s Thanksgiving Afghanistan trip was kept under wraps amid extreme security

 President Trump surprised troops and news outlets on Thanksgiving morning when he appeared in Afghanistan to thank troops for their service to the country and help serve a turkey dinner -- but doing so required extreme security measures to ensure both safety and to prevent the word from getting out.

-"There's nowhere I'd rather spend Thanksgiving than with the toughest, fiercest warriors," Trump told troops on the ground .
+"There's nowhere I'd rather spend Thanksgiving than with the toughest, fiercest warriors," Trump told troops on the ground.
 "I'm here to say Happy Thanksgiving and thank you very much.
-As president of the United States, I have no higher honor than serving as commander-in-chief."
+As president of the United States, I have no higher honor than serving as commander in chief."

 TRUMP SAYS PEACE TALKS WITH TALIBAN HAVE RESUMED DURING SURPRISE VISIT TO AFGHANISTAN

-But in order to make the visit, it required intense security and a host of other measures to ensure the news didn’t leak.
+But in order to make the visit, intense security and a host of other measures were required to ensure the news didn’t leak.
 The journey began Wednesday, where Trump snuck out of Mar-a-Lago.

 Many of the details of how he did so are a secret, but the president flew out of an undisclosed airport in Florida on a small, also undisclosed, plane Wednesday evening.

-On that flight was only one Fox News reporter, who was serving as the pool reporter.
+On that flight bound for Joint Base Andrews, in Maryland, there was only one Fox News journalist, who was serving as the pool reporter.
 The plane was bare-bones, except for four blue leather chairs and a port-a-potty that had been brought for the occasion.

-As part of the security measures, phones were taken from all onboard -- including senior White House officials.
+As part of the security measures phones were taken from all onboard, including senior White House officials.
 Trump greeted the crew but remained in the cockpit for takeoff.

 The plane landed in Afghanistan on a pitch-black runway, while the pool was only allowed to take pictures of Trump’s arrival from a nearby van.
 Accompanying Trump was White House Press Secretary Stephanie Grisham, Acting Chief of Staff Mick Mulvaney, National Security Adviser Robert O’Brien, Deputy Press Secretary Judd Deere, and Sen. John Barrasso, R-Wyo.